 The Association for Library Services to Children (ALSC) and REFORMA, have created an awesome website full of resources to help you plan and conduct meaningful and successful DIA events and activities.
 Visit the DIA website and check out the Resource Guide.

-The DIA Multicultural Mini Grant Project is open to all school libraries and public libraries in the State of Utah interested in holding their own DIA event or activities.
+The Día de los Niños, Día de los Libros / Children’s Day, Book Day Mini Grant Project is open to all school libraries, public libraries, and tribal libraries in the State of Utah interested in holding their own Día! event or activities.
 School libraries within the same district are encouraged to apply individually.
 Likewise, branch libraries within the same system are encouraged to apply individually.

 - FOOD OR REFRESHMENTS ARE NOT ALLOWABLE EXPENSES

-- Celebrate children and connect them to the world of learning through books, stories and libraries.
+- Connect children to the world of learning through books, stories and libraries.

 - Nurture cognitive and literacy development in ways that honor and embrace a child’s home language and culture.

 - Introduce families to community resources that provide opportunities for learning through multiple literacies.

 - Describe in detail the specific goal of the project.
 What outcome do you want to see in the participant?
 In what way will the BEHAVIOR or ATTITUDE of the participant change?
 What SKILLS or KNOWLEDGE will the participant gain?
 In what way will the participant’s LIFE CONDITION or STATUS be transformed? and describe in detail the activities, events or programs you will conduct to achieve the stated goals or outcomes..

 - Identify at least one strategic community partnership AND highlight how the partnership will help achieve the desired results.